 13. Surround yourself with positive scents and sounds.
 Our surroundings can affect our well-being.
 “You can create a positive feeling at home with lemon, peppermint or other essential oils you love,” Taliaferro said.
 She plays different kinds of music regularly depending on what she’s in the mood for.

 14. Get inspired.
-Find inspiration in everything from subscribing to a daily quote (like this one) to listening to uplifting audio books on the way to work to reading magazines with exciting ideas, Taliaferro said.
+Find inspiration in everything from subscribing to a daily quote to listening to uplifting audio books on the way to work to reading magazines with exciting ideas, Taliaferro said.
 Duffy also suggested reading Inspiration by Wayne Dyer, which is one of his favorites.

 15. Carve out time to meditate.
 “Protect a few minutes each day to sit, relax and breathe,” Duffy said.
 People tend to think that meditation is complicated.
 But you don’t need much time or effort to meditate, and it’s quite soothing.
 Try this super simple meditation from Mininni.